flashxio/FlashX/README.md

 algorithms in vertex programs and `FlashGraph` executes the vertex programs in parallel and fetches data from SSDs for the vertex programs.

+The FlashGraph user manual can be found [here](https://github.com/icoming/FlashGraph/wiki/User-manual-of-FlashGraph).

 SAFSlib
 ========